tshepang/blog/content/gladiator-2000.md

 ---

-The Oscars are embarassing to have honored the movie with Best Picture Oscar.
+The Oscars are embarrassing to have honored the movie with Best Picture Oscar.
 They deserve to be ignored, for there surely must have been numerous superior movies that year.